 - Stores with more employees should strive to do full or partial counts every business day.
 Try to keep detailed notes for each discrepancy.

 We’ve heard first-hand from stores on generic POS systems the difficulties of getting these reports right every month.
 Even when a cannabis POS provides what we call “one-click compliance reports”, they often don’t support managers for the messy mistakes that are bound to happen.
 Greenline POS was built to handle the realities of in-store operations, which includes:

 - Not knowing why inventory is missing and more

-To learn more about how Greenline POS can help your Ontario cannabis retail store, as well as for other provinces, please schedule a demo with our team.
+To learn more about how Greenline can help your Ontario cannabis retail store, as well as for other provinces, please schedule a demo with our team.